NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 sub_ghz_det

-The device writes system logs to the SD card for troubleshooting and diagnostics reasons.
+The device writes system logs to the SD card for troubleshooting and diagnostic reasons.

-4 Using the CTT Mobile App to interact with your Node V3
+6 Using the CTT Mobile App to Interact with your Node V3

-You now should be on the Details screen.
-At the bottom of the page is a menu with up to five buttons, the active page’s button is in blue.
+You should now be on the Details screen.
+At the bottom of the page is a menu with up to five buttons; the active page’s button is highlighted in blue.

 • Details - provides an overview of Node Status, Solar Charging Status (only valid when attached to the Solar-rechargeable Power Supply), and Current Config

-• Map - Displays a map showing your location relative to all Nodes currently being detected, which have valid GPS fixes.
+• Map - Displays a map showing your location relative to all Nodes currently being detected that have valid GPS fixes.
 Nodes without GPS fixes will not be displayed on the map.

-• Config - This page allows you to modify the Node config file and upload it to the Node you are paired to in real-time.
+• Config - This page allows you to modify the Node config file and upload it to the Node you are paired with in real-time.

 Config parameters include: